The pandemic and its aftermath have limited some of our ministries.

 In His Service,

-Adult Bible Studies: We have numerous classes meeting on Sunday morning (at 9:45 AM or 10:00 AM depending on the class) for approximately one hour.
-Additionally, our Senior Adults meet at 9:40 AM for a short time of prayer, singing, and fellowship.
-People can then proceed to the Bible class of their choice.
+Adult Bible Studies: We have numerous classes meeting on Sunday morning (at 8:45 AM or 11:15 AM depending on the class) for approximately one hour.
 Please click the link to see the classes currently available: Adult Bible Studies.
 Liz Brady is our Sunday School Superintendent.

 Additional Congregations: Two independent churches of Christian believers worship at First Baptist Church of Frederick on Sunday afternoons.
 They are:

 - The Lord’s Church of Frederick (Korean) with Pastor Kyungsoon Park.
 For more information, please contact the church through email: pks20070031 @yahoo.com

 - Mizo United Apostolic Fellowship (Burmese) with Pastor Biakchhawna.
 For more information, please contact the church through email: firstname.lastname@example.org or find them on Facebook

 Children: Our Children’s Ministry Leader is Rachel Pyles.